Cold War International History Conference: Paper by Regina Greenwell

 Sometimes the recordings are revealing in the lack of information that is recorded.
 For example, on October 16, 1964, Communist China conducted its first nuclear test.
 In the recordings for September and October 1964, which were released last Friday, the first mention of this event is in this recording of a conversation with McGeorge Bundy on September 26: (play tape).
 The event isn't mentioned again on the recordings until October 17.
 Why?
 Because the telephone conversations that were recorded in that period of October--two weeks before the 1964 presidential election--deal almost exclusively with the arrest of Johnson's long-time key aide, Walter Jenkins (on what was then euphemistically called a morals charge) in the men's room of the Washington, D.C., YMCA, and the attempts to counter Republican charges that Jenkins (who had held the highest security clearances) had endangered national security.
 During this period, the written record shows that LBJ was meeting with the NSC and congressional leadership, and addressing the nation about the nuclear test and about the ouster of Nikita Khrushchev as leader of the Soviet Union which had occurred almost simultaneously, but the telephone records clearly show his deep concern about an entirely unrelated issue.
 As with the recordings on August 4, when LBJ struggled to balance events in the Gulf of Tonkin, with events on Capitol Hill and in Mississippi, these recordings bring events in perspective as no other records in our holdings.
 Because they are so important, we have described this collection in far greater detail than any other materials in our holdings.
-A computerized description of each conversation is available free of charge by contacting the Library, and is also available on the Archival Research Catalog (ARC) database.
+A computerized description of each conversation is available free of charge by contacting the Library, and is also available on the National Archives Catalog.

 The coming years promise to be exciting--if not exhausting-- ones at the Johnson Library, both for researchers and for the staff, as we continue to open more of these recordings, to process and declassify more of our textual holdings, and to make more information available on the Internet.
 We invite you to keep in touch with us for more information and to visit the Library often.